dotnet/sourcelink/README.md

 ## Known issues

 - `EmbedUntrackedSources` does not work in Visual Basic projects that use .NET SDK: https://github.com/dotnet/sourcelink/issues/193 (fixed in Visual Studio 2019)
-- Issues with WPF projects when building with `/p:ContinuousIntegrationBuild=true`: https://github.com/dotnet/sourcelink/issues/91
+- Issue when building WPF projects with `/p:ContinuousIntegrationBuild=true`: https://github.com/dotnet/sourcelink/issues/91
+- Issue when building WPF projects with embedding sources on and `BaseIntermediateOutputPath` not a subdirectory of the project directory: https://github.com/dotnet/sourcelink/issues/492

 ## Alternative PDB distribution